Create8967/NeuralNetworkJumper/README.md

 Hitting any wall is an immediate game over.

 ## The AI (Neural Network)
-The Neural Network has to figure out how to survive this game on its own.
+The AI has to figure out how to survive this game on its own.
 It does this using an evolutionary genetic algorithm.

-The Neural Network is given 3 inputs:
+Its Neural Network is given 3 inputs:
 1. It's current height
 2. The height of the wall in front of it
 3. The distance to the wall